maximromanov/Kitabat_wRoutine/README.md

 Citations are best picked with **Zotero-citations** plugin for Atom (<https://atom.io/packages/zotero-citations>), which can be installed like other packages.
 For Mac: Toggle the Command Palette (`command-shift-P`, or select it in Packages menu), and scroll down to select 'Zotero Citations: Pick'.
 After that `control-option-p` brings up the Zotero look-up window (like in MS Word), from where a citation can be selected, and a markdown citation will be inserted. **NB:** Zotero must be running and the **Better BibTeX for Zotero** plugin must installed.

+**NB: Capitalization** Words in Arabic titles get annoyingly capitalized.
+The simple and easiest solution: make sure that the language of the publication is set to `Arabic` (select a record > Info tab > Language).
+After that capitalization will remain exactly the way it is in Zotero.

 # To Generate the Final Text

 Simpy run the `wRoutine.py` script (for example, in*Terminal*, from the project’s folder run: `python3 wRoutine.py`).
 On Windows you may need to give the full path to python (version 3.x).
 This script will collect all pieces into the main draft and then will generate a PDF-file.